backdrop-contrib/juicebox/README.txt

 -----------------------

-This module does not introduce any new structural or storage concepts to Drupal, it simply offers a new way to display groups of images that you already maintain via "standard" Drupal techniques.
-This means that its usage and configuration depends on what methods you prefer to use for the storage and organization of your image data.
-If you prefer to setup individual nodes/entities as full galleries, you can use the Juicebox field formatter (this is perhaps the easiest option to setup and manage).
-If you prefer to setup individual nodes/entities as images, and then use all the organizational flexibility of views to structure and display your galleries, you can use the Juicebox views style plugin (this is certainly the most flexible option).
+This module does not introduce any new structural or storage concepts to Drupal, it simply offers new ways to display groups of images that you already maintain via "standard" Drupal techniques.
+If you want to setup individual nodes/entities as full galleries, you can use the Juicebox field formatter (this is perhaps the easiest option to setup and manage).
+Or, if you prefer to setup nodes/entities as individual images, and then leverage the flexibility of views to organize your galleries, you can use the Juicebox views style plugin (this is certainly the most flexible option).

 **** Using the Juicebox field formatter (nodes/entities are galleries): ****